Skip to main content

 After running the apply command, wait until the process is complete and review the resources created.

-5. You may run the following command to get environment outputs, including the admin username and password, to log in to Qrvey.
-Note: The command below is for MAC.
-Set the --platform param as required based on your OS.
+5. You can run the following command to get environment outputs, including the admin username and password, to log in to Qrvey.
+The following command is for MAC.
+Set the --platform param as required based on your OS.*

 docker run --platform=linux/amd64 -v $(pwd)/config.json:/app/qrvey/config.json -it --rm qrvey.azurecr.io/qrvey-terraform-aws:${qrvey_version} output